 Policy implications

-There is renewed policy interest in identifying and implementing optimal strategies to reduce population level salt intake [29].
+There is renewed policy interest in identifying and implementing optimal strategies to reduce population level salt intake, and England is due to soon publish a new salt reduction strategy [29].
 Food industry engagement in such strategies is vitally important to optimise health and economic benefits, especially in high income countries where the majority of dietary salt comes from processed and ultra-processed foods [30].
-Our findings suggest that if PPPS are used they require independent setting of targets, robust monitoring and the use of incentives and tough sanctions to ensure compliance as highlighted by recent studies [2].
+Our findings suggest that if PPPs are used they require independent setting of targets, robust monitoring and the use of incentives and tough sanctions to ensure compliance as highlighted by recent studies [2].
 Furthermore, the standard UK government approach to regulation is to try voluntary measures and legislate only if these fail [31].
 The shift from a semi-regulated voluntary agreement to a looser agreement (from the FSA to RD) could thus be viewed as a retrograde political move.
-Public Health England plans to review the future of the salt reduction programme later in 2018 and we hope that this will consider the earlier FSA successes and evidence favouring a robust policy approach.
+Public Health England plans to review the future of the salt reduction programme very soon and we hope that this will consider the earlier FSA successes and evidence favouring a robust policy approach.

 CONCUSIONS